DSACMS/repo-scaffolder/tier3/checklist.md

-# DSAC OSPO Outbound Review Checklist
+# CMS OSPO Outbound Review Checklist
 ## Tier 3: Public Repository
 ### Instructions
 This is a review process to approve CMS-developed software to be released open source.